ZyasmineZ/Lab1-Scraping-NLP-Pipeline-/README.md

    - **Text Cleaning:** Removed noise, irrelevant characters, and special symbols from the raw text data.
    - **Tokenization:** Segmented text into individual words or tokens, facilitating further analysis.
    - **Stop Words Removal:** Eliminated common stop words from the text to focus on meaningful content.
-   - **Discretization:** Processed text data to discretize numerical values or categorical variables as needed.
+   - **Diacritics Removal:** Stripped diacritics from Arabic text to standardize and simplify textual representations.
    - **Normalization:** Applied techniques like Unicode normalization, case normalization, and whitespace normalization to standardize text representations.

 4. **Stemming and Lemmatization Comparison:**